waterzhangZZZ/EEGClip/README.md

 ## Citation

-If you use EEGClip in your research, please cite our paper:
+If you use EEG-CLIP in your research, please cite our paper:

 ```bibtex
 @ARTICLE{10.3389/frobt.2025.1625731,